 While most medical malpractice cases settle out of court, you need a lawyer who is not afraid to take a case to a jury should that be the best course to follow.
 The attorneys at Whittel & Melton are experienced litigators who will aggressively fight for your rights to fair compensation for your injuries.

-If you suspect that you’ve been harmed by a health care provider’s negligence, time is limited to explore your options.
+If you think that your health care provider’s negligence or mistake has caused harm to you or a loved one, then you have limited time to explore your legal options.
 There is a short time period in Florida to file medical malpractice claims.
-Contact The Villages medical malpractice attorneys today for a free consultation.Medical Malpractice and the Standard of Care
+Contact our Villages Medical Malpractice Lawyers at Whittel & Melton today for a free consultation.Medical Malpractice and the Standard of Care

 Medical malpractice can occur in many situations.
 While the facts of each case may be different, the underlying cause for a claim is the same.
 In order to pursue a claim for medical malpractice, it must be alleged and proven that a healthcare professional, at some point during the time the patient was under their care, violated the acceptable standard of care.